dbrattli/aioreactive/README.md

 # Core level

 At the core, aioreactive is small low-level asynchronous library for reactive programming.
-This core library may be used directly at the `AsyncSource` level, or one may choose to use higher level abstractions such as `Producer` or `Observable` described further down on this page.
+This core library may be used directly at the `AsyncSource` level, or one may choose to use higher level abstractions such as `Producer` or `AsyncObservable` described further down on this page.

 ## AsyncSource and AsyncSink